influxdata/docs-v2/content/influxdb/v2.0/security/tokens/delete-token.md

 weight: 204
 ---

-Delete authentication tokens from the InfluxDB user interface (UI) or the `influx` command line interface (CLI).
+Delete API tokens from the InfluxDB user interface (UI) or the `influx` command line interface (CLI).
 Once deleted, all users and external integrations using the token will no longer have access to your InfluxDB instance.